 “A dog doesn’t become this emaciated unless the abuse goes on for a substantial period of time,” he said.
 “The other reason I think some measure of punishment is called for is because the defendant does not appear remorseful or apologetic.”

-Cooney also left open the possibility for a ruling on restitutions to the Cherryland Humane Society, likely equivalent to the cost they would have put into caring for Schraufnagel’s dog.
+The judge also left open the possibility of Schraufnagel paying restitution to the Humane Society, likely equivalent to the cost they’d put into caring for Mighty Mac.